ritik168/Amazon---Sales-Analysis/README.md

-# 📌 Amazon :- Sales Analysis
+# Amazon Sales Performance Analysis using SQL

 ![Amazon logo](https://github.com/ritik168/Amazon---Sales-Analysis/blob/main/amazon.webp)

+## 📌 Project Title

+Amazon Revenue & Order Analysis using SQL

 ## 🎯 Objective

 The data consists of sales record of three cities/branch in Myanmar 	which are Naypyitaw, Yangon, Mandalay which took place in first 	quarter of year 2019 .
 The data consists of 1000 rows and 17 columns.

 The major aim of this project is to gain insight into the sales data of 	Amazon to understand the different factors that affect sales of the 	different branches.

 ## 📍 Business Problem